fhillemann/code_review_checklist/README.md

 ---

+### Requirements:

+This app was developed and tested on the following versions; other versions may work, but these were used during development:

+- macOS 15.4.1
+- R version 4.4.3

+Required R packages, tested versions:

+- `shiny`: `1.10.0`
+- `shinyjs`: `2.1.0`
+- `shinythemes`: `1.2.0`

+The script checks for these packages and installs them if missing.

+---

 ### License and Attribution

 This checklist and the app are shared under a [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/), allowing reuse and adaptation for non-commercial purposes, provided attribution is given.
 If you use, build on, or adapt this app, please attribute as follows: